 The Pennsylvania Department of Human Services’ (DHS) Office of Child Development and Early Learning (OCDEL) has announced the selection of regional Early Learning Resource Centers (ELRCs), created to improve the quality of and access to early learning services in the state and help families identify the best child care options that meet the needs of the child(ren) while offering connections to additional services, such as a child care subsidy.

 Since July 1, 2018, ELRCs provide a single point-of-contact for families, early learning service providers, and communities to gain information and access services that support high-quality child care and early learning programs.
 ELRCs administer over $680 million in child care subsidy and supports.
 This state and federal investment in Pennsylvania’s working families enables parents to maintain employment while creating opportunities for the commonwealth’s children to develop and learn to their fullest potential.

 Through the ELRC, child care professionals can obtain support in building quality outcomes for children by working with quality coaches to achieve Keystone STAR 3 and 4 status, building connections with community partners, and supporting children and families in accessing additional services, such as PA Pre-K Counts, Head Start, home-visiting, and Early Intervention.

-All ELRCs will have a primary location in their designated region and most will have satellite offices.
-ELRCs will also partner with community organizations to meet families’ needs where they naturally congregate.
+All ELRCs have a primary location in their designated region and most have satellite offices.
+ELRCs also partner with community organizations to meet families’ needs where they naturally congregate.

 For more information on ELRCs: